john-itcsolutions/cheirrs/README.md

 `juju add-relation easyrsa etcd`

+However at this stage we are trying to go ahead and set up the docker based infrastructure on the dbase-bchains model itself (where the smart-web-service will be connecting anyway, even if ultimately via cross-model referencing.)

+So we `juju switch dbase-bchains` or `juju switch house`, if you were on Kubeflow.

 There is no 'docker' charm as yet.
-This will be started from the process of running the smart-web charm itself.
-The etcd charm will remain blocked until the smart-web charm has brought in the various components of TLS authentication, certification and PKI services, between servers and clients (ie between publishers and subscribers, or "providers" and "requirers" in Juju).
+This will be started from the process of running the docker subordinate charm itself.

-Now, we need to begin to construct the smart-web charm, layer by layer, before we can build it.
+Now, we need to begin to assemble the smart-web charm, layer by layer, before we can build it.
 There are fundamentally 3 stages in assembling the layers: first is the base layer with any of the provided base charms for this layer.
 We choose, not code, this layer.
+There is a minor amount of 'boilerplate' with some charms, layers and interfaces.
+This is found on the juju repo sites on github.

+Please refer to  https://github.com/juju/layer-index.
+We choose the docker base layer; the method is simply:

+`juju deploy cs:~containers/docker-91`

-The second stage consists of "interfaces", which we likewise choose, to satisfy our requirements, such that the coding revolves around the relations and hooks to be brought to life in response to planned changes in the model environment as a charm is started and begins relating to its providers and requirers.
+The second stage consists of "interfaces" and "charm-layers", which we likewise choose, to satisfy our requirements, such that the coding revolves around the relations and hooks to be brought to life in response to planned changes in the model environment as a charm is started and begins relating to its providers and requirers.
 The third stage is the building and packaging of the actual charm (a docker-based charm, in our case) But before this we require the charm tools:

 `sudo snap install charm --classic`